markjprice/cs12dotnet8/docs/errata/improvements.md

 - `location` has a value of `0, 0` and 8 bytes of memory have been allocated in stack memory.
 - `bob` has a value of `null` and 4 bytes of memory have been allocated in stack memory.
 No heap memory has been allocated for the object.

-Now lets see when we need to use `new`:
+Now lets see when we might choose to use `new`:
 ```cs
 age = 45; // Initialize this variable to 45 using a literal value.
 population = 68_000_000; // Initialize this variable to 68 million using a literal value.